parse-community/docs/_includes/android/push-notifications.md

 Every Parse application installed on a device registered for push notifications has an associated `Installation` object.
 The `Installation` object is where you store all the data needed to target push notifications.
 For example, in a baseball app, you could store the teams a user is interested in to send updates about their performance.
 Saving the `Installation` object is also required for tracking push-related app open events.

-In Android, `Installation` objects are available through the `%{ParseInstallation}` class, a subclass of `%{ParseObject}`.
+In Android, `Installation` objects are available through the `ParseInstallation` class, a subclass of `ParseObject`.
 It uses the [same API](#objects) for storing and retrieving data.
 To access the current `Installation` object from your Android app, use the `ParseInstallation.getCurrentInstallation()` method.
-The first time you save a `%{ParseInstallation}`, Parse will add it to your `Installation` class and it will be available for targeting push notifications.
+The first time you save a `ParseInstallation`, Parse will add it to your `Installation` class and it will be available for targeting push notifications.

 ```java
 // Save the current Installation to Parse.
 ParseInstallation.getCurrentInstallation().saveInBackground();
 ```

-While it is possible to modify a `%{ParseInstallation}` just like you would a `%{ParseObject}`, there are several special fields that help manage and target devices.
+While it is possible to modify a `ParseInstallation` just like you would a `ParseObject`, there are several special fields that help manage and target devices.

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`installationId`**: Unique Id for the device used by Parse _(readonly)_.
 *   **`deviceType`**: The type of device, "ios", "osx", "android", "winrt", "winphone", "dotnet", or "embedded".
 On Android devices, this field will be set to "android" _(readonly)_.
 *   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
 If the device is registered to receive pushes via GCM, this field will be marked "gcm".
 If Google Play Services is not available, it will be blank _(readonly)_.
-*   **`GCMSenderId`**: This field only has meaning for Android `%{ParseInstallation}`s that use the GCM push type.
+*   **`GCMSenderId`**: This field only has meaning for Android `ParseInstallation`s that use the GCM push type.
 It is reserved for directing Parse to send pushes to this installation with an alternate GCM sender ID.
 This field should generally not be set unless you are uploading installation data from another push provider.
 If you set this field, then you must set the GCM API key corresponding to this GCM sender ID in your Parse application's push settings.
 *   **`deviceToken`**: The token used by GCM to keep track of registration ID.
 On iOS devices, this is the Apple generated token _(readonly)_.
 *   **`appName`**: The display name of the client application to which this installation belongs.
-This value is synchronized every time an `%{ParseInstallation}` object is saved from the device  _(readonly)_.
+This value is synchronized every time a `ParseInstallation` object is saved from the device  _(readonly)_.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.
-This value is synchronized every time an `%{ParseInstallation}` object is saved from the device  _(readonly)_.
+This value is synchronized every time a `ParseInstallation` object is saved from the device  _(readonly)_.
 *   **`parseVersion`**: The version of the Parse SDK which this installation uses.
-This value is synchronized every time an `%{ParseInstallation}` object is saved from the device  _(readonly)_.
+This value is synchronized every time a `ParseInstallation` object is saved from the device  _(readonly)_.
 *   **`timeZone`**: The current time zone where the target device is located.
-This value is synchronized every time an `%{ParseInstallation}` object is saved from the device _(readonly)_.
+This value is synchronized every time a `ParseInstallation` object is saved from the device _(readonly)_.
 *   **`localeIdentifier`**: The locale identifier of the device in the format [language code]-[COUNTRY CODE].
 The language codes are two-letter lowercase ISO language codes (such as "en") as defined by [ISO 639-1](http://en.wikipedia.org/wiki/ISO_639-1).
 The country codes are two-letter uppercase ISO country codes (such as "US") as defined by [ISO 3166-1]("http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3").
-This value is synchronized every time an `%{ParseInstallation}` object is saved from the device _(readonly)_.
+This value is synchronized every time a `ParseInstallation` object is saved from the device _(readonly)_.
 *   **`badge`**: The current value of the icon badge for iOS apps.
 Changes to this value on the server will be used for future badge-increment push notifications.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices _(readonly)_.
 *   **`appIdentifier`**: A unique identifier for this installation's client application.
 This parameter is not supported in Android _(readonly)_.

 The Parse Android SDK will avoid making unnecessary requests.
-If a `%{ParseInstallation}` is saved on the device, a request to the Parse servers will only be made if one of the `%{ParseInstallation}`'s fields has been explicitly updated.
+If a `ParseInstallation` is saved on the device, a request to the Parse servers will only be made if one of the `ParseInstallation`'s fields has been explicitly updated.

 ## Sending Pushes